-Odes and Shelby McKamey were among the most cherished local hosts for members of the SHC when the health fair arrived in their remote mountain community of Stoney Fork, Tennessee.
-Later, after the Stony Fork Clinic was established, the McKameys also housed and hosted visiting doctors who came to the clinic, including Tom John.
+Odes and Shelby McKamey were among the most cherished local hosts for members of the SHC when the health fair arrived in their remote mountain community of Stoney Fork, Tenn.
+Later, after the Stoney Fork Clinic was established, the McKameys also housed and hosted visiting doctors who came to the clinic, including Tom John.
 Odes died in August 2017.

 Tom John penned this fond remembrance of Odes and Shelby in November 2019:

 “Odes and his wife, Shelby, were the bedrock of our involvement in Stoney Fork, no less than Byrd Duncan had been in Briceville.
 (It was Byrd, in fact, who originally suggested that SHC should hold a health fair in Stoney Fork).

 Odes and Shelby lived next door to the church pastored by Preacher Leach, an intimidating man steeped in the fundamentals.
 On the other side of the church lived Papow, Odes’ delightful father.
 That also became the site of the clinic, which Shelby was in charge of.